drshahizan/software-engineering/materials/module4/Arini/readme.md

 Share the information: Share the information you gathered during the interview with other relevant parties, such as colleagues, stakeholders, or clients.
 Make sure to respect any confidentiality agreements or requests from the interviewee.

 Use the information: Use the information you gathered during the interview to inform your decision-making, research, or project work.
-Incorporate the information into your reports, presentations, or other deliverables as appropriate.
+Incorporate the information into your reports, presentations, or other deliverables as appropriate